 Louie Crew was recognized nationally by having a scholarship bearing his name established at Episcopal Divinity School and that institution also conferred upon him an honorary Doctor of Divinity Degree in 1999.
 He was the recipient of the Bishops Cross from the Rt.
 Rev. John Shelby Spong, Diocese of Newark, in 2000.
 He received an honorary Doctor of Divinity Degree from General Theological Seminary in 2003, and an honorary Doctor of Humane Letters Degree from the Church Divinity School of the Pacific in 2004.

 Louie has lived with his partner, Ernest Clay, whom he married on February 2, 1974, in a relationship of love, mutuality and life commitment.
+A collection of Louie's writings were published in 2015 as Letters from Samarian: The Prose & Poetry of Louie Crew Clay.

 (This biographical statement provided by Louie Crew.)